josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/👾_prevent_as_tool_for_coercive_control.md

 ---

 ## Footer
-*PREVENT as Tool for Coercive Control* is part of the Governance & Prevent cluster.
+*👾 PREVENT as Tool for Coercive Control* is part of the Governance & Prevent cluster.
 It documents the systemic vulnerabilities that enable PREVENT to be misused within coercive dynamics, and highlights the ways subjective criteria and multi-agency escalation amplify interpersonal harm.

 > Cross-references:
 >